SusithraB/DS_JAVA_MODULE-08/Ex11-Convert HashSet to ArrayList .md

 ```
 /*
 Program to To convert a collection of distinct integers stored in a HashSet into an ArrayList and display its contents.
-Developed by: ANUBHARATHI SS
+Developed by: SUSITHRA B
-RegisterNumber:  212223040017
+RegisterNumber:  212223220113
 */

 import java.util.*;